When Is the Best Time

-September can often be the quietest month at the zoo, making it an ideal time to visit.
+September can often be the quietest month at San Diego Zoo, making it an ideal time to visit.
 Keep an eye out for deer species such as the reindeer, the males of which might be locking antlers and trying to establish dominance.
 Weather: 75°F (average high) and 1 rainy day.

 Along with the lower number of visitors, another benefit of visiting in September is the weather.
 Sunny days are common and the temperatures are usually warm.